 We are trusted partner of the Australian Government

 The Federal Government has appointed the University of Adelaide as a key member of the Australian Cyber Security Centre (ACSC) to make Australia the most secure place to connect online.
 The university joins some of the brightest minds from across the country to contribute specialised capabilities and drive innovation through research.

 “Our program goes beyond the theory - and through hands-on and authentic technical training - empowers you to stay one step ahead.” - Professor Debi Ashenden, Cyber Security Online Program Coordinator

 ***Times Higher Education Rankings 2020

 The demand for skilled cyber security specialists has never been higher in Australia.
-The government, healthcare and private sectors are urgently seeking qualified professionals to take up leadership positions within their organisations.
+The government, healthcare and private sectors are urgently seeking qualified IT security professionals to take up leadership positions within their organisations.
 Below are the three broad categories of cyber security roles in the workplace today, all of which you will be qualified to undertake upon graduation from our online Master of Cyber Security.

 Cyber security management

 Cyber Security managers are responsible for liasing with the executive staff of an organisation and embedding policies and risk awareness.